dianapatrong/todoproject/README.md

 **GitHub Actions** is a continuous integration that makes it easy to automate all your software workflows.
 It builds, test and deploys code right from GitHub.

-> NOTE: I had used Travis CI but after a few issues with the provisioning of builds out of knowhere
+> ℹ️ I had used Travis CI but after a few issues with the provisioning of builds out of knowhere
 > I decided to change to GitHub Actions

 **Heroku** is a cloud platform that lets you build, deliver, monitor and scale applications.
 For this app, Heroku